Embedded Systems Engineering (Master of Science)

 Numerous lab courses

-The students can choose from a big variety of lab courses within the concentration areas, thus acquiring important practical skills for their future career.
+The students can choose from a big variety of lab courses within the MSE Concentration areas or in the Customized Course Selection (in the area of Computer Science), thus acquiring important practical skills for their future career.

 A Mentor for each Student